hearhellacopters/dissida_filelist/README.md

-# DISSIDIA 012 package extractor
+# DISSIDIA PSP package extractor

 An all in one tool for file name hashing, files decompiling and recompiling for Dissidia 012 for the PSP.
-Tested on version ULUS10566.
-File list included is not finished.
-At the time of writing this only 7409 of 11043 files, but PRs are welcomed.
+Tested on version ULUS10566 (Duodecim US).
+File list included is almost complete.
+At the time of writing this it has 10848 of 11043 files (PRs are welcomed if you find any of the remaining).
 Should work on other copies of Dissidia as well but you'll need to create a new files list from scratch.

 ## What is this?